Help Finding Providers

 Abortion will remain legal in Washington.
 State law protects personal reproductive decisions and Washington has enacted policies to expand abortion access.

 Wisconsin legislators will try to prohibit abortion.
-The current governor is supportive of abortion rights and the Attorney General has sued the Speaker and Majority Leader of the Wisconsin Legislature seeking a declaratory judgment that the pre-Roe-ban is unenforceable.
+The current governor is supportive of abortion rights and the Attorney General has sued the Speaker and Majority Leader of the Wisconsin Legislature seeking a declaratory judgment that the pre-Roe ban is unenforceable.